Benjamin F. Isherwood: Post-war activities

 Immediately upon the conclusion of the war, Isherwood was principally involved with organizing a new scientific curriculum for steam engineering at the United States Naval Academy at Annapolis.
 By 1874, naval engineers refined this curriculum to the point that it served as the model for mechanical engineering education at most American universities.

 In 1869 Isherwood ran afoul of former Spitfire shipmate Admiral David Dixon Porter.
 During the war years Isherwood led a campaign to increase the rank and influence of engineering officers in the navy.
 Porter opposed this change in the service's class structure.
 After the presidential inauguration of Ulysses S. Grant, Isherwood's longtime patron, Secretary of the Navy Gideon Welles, could no longer protect him.
 Admiral Porter banished Isherwood to the Mare Island Navy Yard in San Francisco.

 Despite his diminished stature, Isherwood continued to produce technical innovations.
 In 1870 and 1871, Isherwood conducted experiments that resulted in a propeller that was used by the Navy for the next 27 years.

 He was a pioneer in the production of fast cruisers, producing this class against strong opposition.
-Following a tour of European dockyards, he became president of the Experimental Board under the Bureau of Steam Engineering until his retirement on October 6, 1884.
+Following a tour of European dockyards, he became president of the Experimental Board under the Bureau of Steam Engineering until his retirement as a commodore on October 6, 1884.
+He was advanced to rear admiral on the retired list in June 1906.

 Isherwood died in New York City at the age of 92.

 Legacy

 The Navy has recognized Isherwood's contributions in various ways.
 Isherwood Hall, built in 1905 on the campus of the United States Naval Academy, was the home of the Department of Marine Engineering.
 It was razed in 1982 to make space for the academy's new Alumni Hall.
 Isherwood's name lives on as the new hall's Isherwood Entrance.

 The Rear Admiral Benjamin F. Isherwood Award is awarded by the Navy to recognize "innovation and expertise in the effective assessment, development, execution, or deployment of technological solutions for operational Fleet needs."

 Three U.S. Navy ships – two destroyers named USS Isherwood and the never-finished fleet replenishment oiler USNS Benjamin Isherwood – have been named for him.

-In a 1941 article in the United States Naval Institute's Proceedings, George W. Dyson stated that Isherwood might possibly be the greatest engineer the United States Navy had developed.
+According to MIT professor and technology historian Elting E. Morison, Isherwood's work on the Wampanoag in the face of a headwind of bureaucratic inertia and ill-founded skepticism warrants the epithet "heroic," while the approach to sea power that Isherwood advocated anticipated Alfred Thayer Mahan by thirty years.
+In a 1941 article in the United States Naval Institute's Proceedings, George W. Dyson stated that Isherwood was "possibly the greatest engineer the United States Navy has developed."

 The revolutionary engineering program initiated by Isherwood at the U.S. Naval Academy became the template for professional American mechanical engineering education.
 That basic curriculum designed at Annapolis in the late 1860s and early 1870s still serves as the core of university mechanical engineering pedagogy.